-

 The City currently operates a limited number of CCTV cameras in key activity areas and major public spaces.
 These are supported by mobile units and a MelSafe 24/7 Community Safety Service that responds to incidents and works closely with WA Police.

-The draft Plan includes preliminary cost estimates for proposed installations and upgrades.
-Final funding will be considered through the City’s annual budgeting process, ensuring initiatives are staged and prioritised within available resources.
+The draft Plan included preliminary cost estimates for proposed installations and upgrades.

 Research shows that CCTV can act as a deterrent to antisocial and criminal behaviour, assist in incident response, and support police investigations.
 It is most effective when used alongside other community safety strategies such as lighting, design improvements, and patrols.